 As a nurse, stress relief is an important part of your daily responsibilities.
-Not only does stress have a negative impact on your well-being, but it can also affect the quality of care you provide to your patients.
+Not only does stress harm your well-being, but it can also affect the quality of care you provide to your patients.
 Find out how big a role tension plays in your nursing career, and learn ways to relieve stress so you can promote good personal health and keep your patients happy.

 The Role Of Stress For Nurses

 Caring for patient outcomes is the hallmark of a dedicated nurse, but concern for the well-being of your charges adds an emotional challenge to a job that is already difficult.
 Long hours, short breaks, a fast-paced environment, and heavy responsibilities all add up to a high-stress situation, and that doesn't include any personal stressors that may be factors.
 Unfortunately, the stress nurses experience can be damaging to their personal health.

 "Physical and emotional stress depletes the body of magnesium, the anti-stress mineral," says Carolyn Dean, MD, ND

 , Founder of RNA Reset.
 "Magnesium deficiency throws the HPA axis off-balance, which causes excessive production of cortisol, the stress hormone, which also feeds yeast, which can precipitate a variety of illnesses.

 "Shantay Carter, RN, BSN, points out that nurse stress potentially causes:

 - increased absenteeism